helidon-io/helidon/docs/mp/graphql.md

 ## Examples

-For a complete example, see [GraphQL MP Example][graphql-mp-example].
+For a complete example, see [GraphQL MP Example][graphql-mp-examp].

 ## Additional Information